How to Modify a Signed PDF Without Losing Signature (2025 Guide)

 - Use the incremental update method (SaveToFileInc / SaveToStreamInc) if you need to modify a signed document without compromising the original signature.

+Don’t let your customer use tricks and loopholes to edit their signed PDFs!
 Help them use electronic signatures that are legally and technically valid by building the right tools.

 Cheers!